oksana-makarova/CS205-QuantumSimulations/docs/spark.md

 - It is worth noting that the overhead for starting up spark is quite great.
 When submitting only 10 or 100 csv files to be averaged on the AWS machine (plot above), it took about 10 seconds using pyspark in local mode but only 0.9 seconds using the serial pandas version polz_avg_test_nospark.py.
 And even worse, it took 53 seconds on the spark cluster with 4 cores and 2 workers.

-- It’s also important to note that the number of columns is restricted when using Spark.
-When I tried running with 10,000 columns (from 10,000 time steps) I ran into an error that stated the constant pool had grown past JVM limit of 0xFFFF.
-It makes sense that the number of columns would be limited, though, since Spark is more suited for datasets with many rows rather than many columns.
+- It’s also important to note that the number of columns is restricted when using spark.
+When I tried running polarization_average_spark.py with 10,000 columns (meaning 10,000 time steps) I ran into an error that stated the constant pool had grown past JVM limit of 0xFFFF.
+It makes sense that the number of columns would be limited, though, since spark is more suited for datasets with many rows rather than many columns.

-- Overall Spark seems to be a bad tool for collating and averaging across the three polarization measurements when the number of time divisions is large (100 to 1000) and when the number of simulations run is relatively small (1000 or so).
+- Overall spark seems to be a bad tool for collating and averaging across the three polarization measurements when the number of time divisions is large (100 to 1000) and when the number of simulations run is relatively small (1000 or so).
 If we increased the number of simulations to average across, spark might become a better tool.
 However, because of the poor performance, we left the spark portion as a standalone and did not integrate with the rest of the code.